DominikYT/DISCORD-RAT/README.md

 # DISCORD-RAT

-You need library discord, pillow and pyautogui .
+You need library discord, pillow, pyautogui and requests.

-In Command Prompt type: pip install discord pillow pyautogui
+In Command Prompt type: pip install discord pillow pyautogui requests

 In TOKEN change value to your bot token.